jlausuch/qatrfm-lib/README.md

 The method `run()` shall be overriden from the parent class `TrfmTestCase` and place all the test logic flow there.

-The Domain objects are stored in the variable `self.env.domains` as an array of size depending on how many domains are created.
+The Domain objects are stored in the variable `self.env.domains` as an array of size depending on how many domains are created (1 by default).

 It is possible to override the `__init__` method to provide a description of the test case.